-ORDINANCE NO. 02016.25
+ORDINANCE NO. 02021.XX

-AN ORDINANCE OF THE CITY COUNCIL OF THE CITY OF TEMPE, ARIZONA, AMENDING CHAPTER 2, TEMPE CITY CODE, RELATING TO ADMINISTRATION, BY AMENDING ARTICLE VIII RELATING TO HUMAN RELATIONS.
+AN ORDINANCE OF THE CITY COUNCIL OF THE CITY OF TEMPE, ARIZONA, AMENDING CHAPTER 2, TEMPE CITY CODE, BY AMENDING ARTICLE VIII RELATING TO HUMAN RELATIONS TO IMPLEMENT THE PROVISIONS OF A TEMPE CITY OF "CROWN ACT" ("CREATING A RESPECTFUL AND OPEN WORLD FOR NATURAL HAIR,)" PROTECTING HAIR TEXTURE AND HAIRSTYLES HISTORICALLY ASSOCIATED WITH AN INDIVIDUAL'S RACE.

-WHEREAS, the City of Tempe is comprised of various and diverse individuals and groups of people; and

-WHEREAS, the City of Tempe values this diversity and wishes to encourage all persons to contribute to, fully participate in and contribute to the cultural, social, spiritual and commercial life and activities in Tempe; and
+WHEREAS, the City of Tempe is comprised of diverse individuals and groups of people and the city values this diversity and wishes to encourage all persons living, working or visiting the City to not only fully participate in but to also contribute to the cultural, social, spiritual and commercial life and activities in the City of Tempe; and